ling-tang0922/CMPE-131-Project-Fall-2024/README.md

 Team 1
 # eBankify User Guide

-Welcome to the eBankify user guide!
-This document provides instructions for navigating the site, accessing features, and understanding the core functionalities available to customers, employees, and managers.

 ## Home Page
 The main page for this site is the homepage, promoting our services and functions.
 On the top of the page is the navigation bar, clicking on the logo takes you to the same homepage.
 The bar also contains links to the following:
 - About Us